ljavuras/obsidian-power-tools/README.md

 ### [Filename Template](/Filename%20Template/)

-> Inserts template based on filename.
-Centralizes template settings across various plugins for easier management.
+> Insert template based on filename of a new note, and also centralizes template settings into one script, making it easier to manage your templates accross various plugins.
 >
 > ![Filename Template Demo](/Filename%20Template/assets/demo.gif)